Patient education: Ankylosing spondylitis and other spondyloarthritis (Beyond the Basics)

 ●Maintain correct posture and participate in an exercise program.
 (See "Patient education: Arthritis and exercise (Beyond the Basics)".)

-ANKYLOSING SPONDYLITIS AND DIET
+ANKYLOSING SPONDYLITIS AND COMORBIDITIES

 Someone who has spondyloarthritis (SpA) but who does not have sufficient features to be diagnosed as having ankylosing spondylitis (AS), reactive arthritis, or arthritis associated with psoriasis, ulcerative colitis, or Crohn disease may be diagnosed as having undifferentiated SpA.
 The major involvement might be the spine, extremities, or both.
 The approach by the clinicians to treatment are similar to those of AS that are listed above (see 'Ankylosing spondylitis treatment' above).
 If the symptoms are mostly in the spine, the clinician may diagnose it as non-radiographic SpA instead of undifferentiated SpA.

 If a diagnosis of undifferentiated SpA or non-radiographic SpA is made, additional medical visits are necessary, because with time one of the more specific types of SpA may be diagnosed.
 However, some patients continue to have undifferentiated SpA or non-radiographic SpA, and some go into remission and can even stop taking medications for pain and stiffness.

 Patients with non-radiographic axial spondyloarthritis (SpA) are very similar to those with ankylosing spondylitis (AS), except that the sacroiliac joints of the pelvis look normal or nearly normal (and not affected enough to definitively diagnose AS) on radiograph (x-ray).
 Some patients with non-radiographic axial SpA do have changes of the sacroiliac joints that can be seen by magnetic resonance imaging (MRI).